Introduction to Online Control: Bibliographic Remarks

-\begin{exercise}Prove that a stochastic linear dynamical system with Gaussian perturbations constitutes a reversible Markov chain if and only if $A$ is symmetric, i.e. $A=A^\top$.
+constitutes a reversible Markov chain if and only if \(A\) is symmetric, i.e. \(A=A^\top\).

-{\it Hint:} One path to this exercise is to explicitly calculate the stationary distribution of a LDS and then to verify reversibility as stated in its definition.
-Exercise~\ref{exer:kolm} provides an alternative without the need to derive the stationary distribution. \end{exercise}
+{\it Hint:} One way to do this exercise is to explicitly calculate the stationary distribution of the chain and then verify detailed balance directly. \end{exercise}

-\begin{exercise} This exercise explores the consequences of $\gamma$-BIBO stability (Definition \ref{def:gamma-stabilizing}) for linear systems.
-While we have already seen sufficient conditions to ensure BIBO stability, we ask for the necessity of such conditions.
+\begin{exercise} This exercise explores the consequences of \(\gamma\)-BIBO stability (Definition \ref{def:gamma-stabilizing}) for linear systems.
+Although we have already seen sufficient conditions to ensure BIBO stability, we ask for the necessity of such conditions.

-\begin{subexercise} For a time-invariant linear system $(A,B)$ equipped with a linear policy $K$, prove that BIBO stability indeed implies that $\rho(A+BK)<1$.
-In fact, comment on how large $\rho(A+BK)$ can be. \end{subexercise}
+\begin{subexercise} For a time-invariant linear system \((A,B)\) equipped with a linear policy \(K\), prove that BIBO stability implies \(\rho(A+BK)<1\).
+In fact, comment on how large \(\rho(A+BK)\) can be. \end{subexercise}